Integrated Bachelor’s/Credential Program

 - Bachelor of Arts in Mathematics with Single Subject (Math) Teaching Credential

 During the first three years, students complete most of the requirements for their major and participate in undergraduate field experiences in public school classrooms.
-Students formally apply for admission to the School of Education during their junior year.
+Students formally apply for admission to the School of Education prior to or during their junior year.
 In the summer between their junior and senior years, students begin taking graduate-level courses offered through the School of Education.
 Throughout the program, students participate in service-learning projects, field experiences, and clinical practice (student teaching) in area K-12 public schools.
 The clinical practice component requires 16 weeks of full-time student teaching.
 All field experiences and clinical practice experiences must take place in a K-12 public school located within 50 miles of Azusa or an APU regional campus.
 Students must have access to reliable transportation.

 Application to the Integrated Bachelor’s/Credential Program

 Admission to the School of Education is required for all students before they begin credential courses offered through the School of Education.
-Applications are available in the Office of Credentials in Room 168 of Building One on West Campus.
+Applications are available in the Office of Credentials in Building One on West Campus.
 Students may apply to the APU IBC program once they have completed at least 32 semester hours of undergraduate credit and before they complete at 96 hours of undergraduate credit.
 Students who wish to enroll in the APU IBC program and want to begin School of Education credential courses in the summer must submit the application and accompanying requirements (see list below) to the Office of Credentials by April 1; students who wish to begin credential courses in the fall must submit the application and accompanying requirements by July 1; students who wish to begin credential courses in the spring must submit the application and accompanying requirements by November 1.

 In addition to completing the application form for admission to the School of Education, a student must submit the following items to the School of Education: